rust-lang/book/nostarch/chapter03.md

 }
 ```

 Running this code will print `The value of x is: 6`.
-What happens if we put a
+What happens if we place a
 semicolon at the end of the line containing `x + 1`, changing it from an
 expression to a statement?